Mactan Shrine

 Temple of Leah

-The temple boasts 24 chambers, a library, art gallery, bar, and museum, all nestled within its walls.
-As you wander, one will encounter statues of lions, angels, and gladiators.
+The temple boasts 24 chambers, a library, an art gallery, a bar, and a museum, all nestled within its walls.
+As you wander, you will encounter statues of lions, angels, and gladiators.
 Stone steps lead you to the portico and a grand, 10-foot statue of Leah herself, prominently displayed near the lobby.

 Sirao Flower Garden